AdobeDocs/commerce-learn.en/help/developer/backend-3-post-install.md

 >[!NOTE]
 >
 >The content in the video reflects the 2.3.1 release.
 For information about updates in later releases, see the [ 2.3.x](https://devdocs.magento.com/guides/v2.3/release-notes/bk-release-notes.html) and [2.4.x](https://devdocs.magento.com/guides/v2.4/release-notes/bk-release-notes.html) release notes.
+>
+>The split database feature was deprecated in the 2.4.2 release.

 >[!VIDEO](https://video.tv.adobe.com/v/36195?quality=12&learn=on)